oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 Before you deploy these applications to production, I recommend stopping both.
 That way there's no resource contention for file access.
 Commit your changes to the `stormpath` branch and checkout the `master` branch.

 ```
-git commit -a -m “Integrate Stormpath Angular SDK for login”
+git commit -a -m "Integrate Stormpath Angular SDK for login"
 git checkout master
 ```